-First signals from brain nerve cells with ultrathin nanowiresFebruary 20th, 2013 in Neuroscience /
+First signals from brain nerve cells with ultrathin nanowiresFebruary 20, 2013 in Medicine & Health / Neuroscience

 Electrodes operated into the brain are today used in research and to treat diseases such as Parkinson's.
 However, their use has been limited by their size.
 At Lund University in Sweden, researchers have, for the first time, succeeded in implanting an ultrathin nanowire-based electrode and capturing signals from the nerve cells in the brain of a laboratory animal.